-- A. The son will make a gain, the daughter will make a loss and the executor will make neither a loss nor a gain. - B. The son will make a gain, the executor and the daughter will make neither a loss nor a gain. - C. The executor and the son will make a gain, the daughter will make a loss. - D. The executor will make a gain, the son and daughter will make neither a loss nor a gain. - E. The executor and the son will make a gain, the daughter will make neither a loss nor a gain.
+- A. The daughter will make a gain, the son will make a loss and the executor will make neither a loss nor a gain. - B. The daughter will make a gain, the executor and the son will make neither a loss nor a gain. - C. The executor and the daughter will make a gain, the son r will make a loss. - D. The executor will make a gain, the daughter and son r will make neither a loss nor a gain. - E. The executor and the daughter will make a gain, the son will make neither a loss nor a gain.

 A woman has died.
-A few days after her body was found, her husband went to a public house and became very drunk.
+A few days after her body was found, her husband went to a bar and became very drunk.
 He admitted to a friend that he had killed his wife because he was jealous of her relationship with another man.
-This conversation was overheard by the landlord of the public house.
-The man's friend and the landlord gave statements to the police detailing the man's admission.
+This conversation was overheard by the manager of the bar.

+The man's friend and the manager gave statements to the police detailing the man's admission.
 The man has been arrested on suspicion of murder and interviewed under caution, during which he denied killing his wife and denied making the admission to his friend.

-Is the man's admission to his friend in the public house admissible at his trial as an exception to the rule against hearsay?
+Is the man's admission to his friend in the bar admissible at his trial as an exception to the rule against hearsay?